 Kawita Vatanajyankur, Knit, 2019 (video still).
-Photo courtesy: Artist, Nova Contemporary, Bangkok and Antidote, Australia
+Courtesy of the artist, Nova Contemporary, Bangkok and Antidote Organisation, Australia

-(Hong Kong, 25 February 2020) Due to the outbreak and spread of the new coronavirus, CHAT (Centre for Heritage, Arts and Textile) announced that the opening of its Spring Programme 2020 exhibition, Unconstrained Textiles: Stitching Methods, Crossing Ideas, is postponed to 21 March, while the exhibition end date, 14 June 2020, will remain unchanged.
-In addition, some associated programmes and workshops in March are cancelled; please refer to Appendix 1 for the most updated arrangements.

-Featuring 7 prominent contemporary artists, Unconstrained Textiles: Stitching Methods, Crossing Ideas aims to present contemporary art practices of these artists who have engaged and experimented with textile materials, concepts, subject matters and techniques, and invite visitors to reconsider their understanding and preconceptions of art and textile(s) by presenting works of wide-ranging methods and ideas.
+(Hong Kong, 14 January, 2020) CHAT (Centre for Heritage, Arts and Textile) announces its Spring Programme 2020 exhibition, Unconstrained Textiles: Stitching Methods, Crossing Ideas, featuring works by 7 prominent contemporary artists.
+Celebrating CHAT's first anniversary in March 2020, this Spring Programme unveils another ambitious and vibrant season of exhibition and co-learning programmes.
+Opening from 15 March until 14 June 2020, this exhibition aims to present contemporary art practices of these artists who have engaged and experimented with textile materials, concepts, subject matters and techniques, inviting visitors to reconsider their understanding and preconceptions of art and textile(s) by presenting works of wide-ranging methods and ideas.